-- Theft rates matter, and while you’d think a new shiny car would be more attractive to thieves this isn’t the case.
-Year after year, the vehicles most stolen in Canada tend to be older, often at least eight or more model years old.
+3. Theft rates matter, and while you’d think a new shiny car would be more attractive to thieves this isn’t the case.
+Year after year, the most stolen vehicles in Canada tend to be older, often at least eight or more model years old.

 Of course, your car insurance rate is calculated on more than just the car you drive.
 It’s based on your driving record, insurance history and where you live as well.
 There’s a lot that goes into your insurance rate, and driving an older or cheaper car does not necessarily mean you’ll pay less for insurance.